Purdue-CS193-Spring-2019/lab-1-samarasaquib00/index.md

 # Samara's first CS193 lab
--I like how CS193 only meets once a week
+- I like how CS193 only meets once a week
--I love how CS193 lab sessions are not 2 hours long
+- I love how CS193 lab sessions are not 2 hours long
--I like how this class has a Piazza - it makes it easy to ask questions :)
+- I like how this class has a Piazza - it makes it easy to ask questions :)

 ## Welcome to GitHub Pages